Bluehost vs. Pagely – Budget Hosting vs. Enterprise WordPress Hosting

 Scalability

 Lastly, Scalability can make or break your hosting experience.
-Bluehost starts off strong for beginners, but when you outgrow shared hosting, migrating to more advanced options can be tricky.
+Bluehost starts strong for beginners, but when you outgrow shared hosting, migrating to more advanced options can be tricky.

 Auto Page Rank can support your scaling insights, helping to predict traffic trends so you can stay ahead of the curve.
 You need a hosting solution that grows with you, and that’s where Pagely excels.